Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 #### New VAT-return

-The goal of the project is to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
-The new VAT-return will be launched on 1 January 2022.
+The goal of the project was to achieve increased compliance, equal competitive conditions, simplification for reporting businesses, and a more effective administration of the VAT system.
+The new VAT-return was launched on 1 January 2022.

-#### New sales and purchases report

-A proposal for a new solution for reporting on sales and purchases is currently in a mandatory public consultation.
-The proposed solution will help both businesses and the Tax Administration to ensure equal treatment and prevent unlawful distortion of competition for businesses.
-The deadline for the consultation is november 26, 2021.
-[The proposal can be found here](https://www.skatteetaten.no/rettskilder/type/horinger/opplysningsplikt-salgs-og-kjopstransaksjoner/)

 ### Will there be a transition period from the old to the new services?

-Coordinated Register Notification part 2 is no longer available for changing or deleting an application until the second quarter of 2021.
+Coordinated Register Notification part 2 is no longer available for changing or deleting an application after the second quarter of 2021.
-For the VAT-return, no transition period is planned.
+For the VAT-return, there is no transition period.

 ### Will there be an "emergency" solution in case of technical difficulties?

-For the registration solution, it will be possible to submit an incomplete application after the first stages of the service.
+For the registration solution, it is possible to submit an incomplete application after the first stages of the service.
-For the VAT-return it will be possible to file and submit the VAT-return in the online portal at skatteetaten.no.
+For the VAT-return it is possible to file and submit the VAT-return in the online portal at skatteetaten.no.

 ## Who can fill out an application for registration, and who can submit?

-### Why has the Tax Administration chosen to limit filling out registrations or VAT-returns by using Altinn-roles?

-Until now, there has been no limit to who can fill out returns for a business, and if the business has poor routines for signing, unintended returns can be submittet and give serious consequences.
-The new use of roles is safer, and in line with all other modernised services in the Tax Administration.
-Roles are required for both registration and vat-report submission.

-### More information about roles in Altinn
+### Information about roles in Altinn

 [Read more about Altinn-roles here.](https://www.altinn.no/en/help/profile/roles-and-rights/)